yaquietorres98/5056a4a4-c7c4-4514-9bd4-91035ed5f2c4/activities/homework/wine-review/README.md

 1. Create a branch named `wine`.
 Upload your files there when finished.
 1. Complete the `analysis.sql` file with the correct sql-code for each data-request.
-1. You can answer this exercise with your project group BUT everyone should upload the results to their github branch.
+1. You can answer this exercise with your project team BUT everyone should upload the results to their github branch.

+For more info about the SQL syntax and functions read the [official postgresql documentation](https://www.postgresql.org/docs/11/index.html).

 ## Setup